-The Western Australian Government is committed to working with industry, the community and research organisations to develop a strategy that creates a world-leading energy materials industry that delivers long term benefits to Western Australians.
+We continue to work with industry, the community and research organisations to deliver a sustainable Strategy that creates a world-leading energy materials industry for Western Australia.

 The State Government welcomes all comments, enquiries or submissions on the Lithium and Energy Materials Industry Strategy.
 Please email the Department of Jobs, Tourism, Science and Innovation at email@example.com